-The associate's degree in early childhood education is a two year program that trains students to instruct and care for infants and children from birth to kindergarten in an early childhood environment.
-This includes preschool, childcare center, infant care center, or other child development facilities, using class assignments designed to promote social, physical, emotional, intellectual, and cognitive growth to better prepare children who enter a primary school environment.
+Students are trained to instruct and care for infants and children from birth to kindergarten in an early childhood environment, such as a preschool, childcare center, infant care center, or other child development facilities, using class assignments designed to promote the needed social, physical, emotional, intellectual, and cognitive growth in order for children to be better prepared to enter a primary school environment.
 The above courses may be taken one at a time or multiple at once.
 Students may enroll in each course separately.
 A transcript of completion will be issued at the completion of each course.